Refactoring: investigate removal of ISingleton classes

 Discuss if we really need singletons in our library and if not, remove them.

-#2 Updated by herck about 7 years ago
+#2 Updated by herck over 7 years ago

 - FunctionalTestFactory and SampleFactory are ordinary factories (not Abstract Factories); this means we can easily replace the current Singleton implementation with just a static class implementation (or namespace with global factory functions).

 - MaterialManager: here it seems that an instance of the manager should only be unique with respect to a single 'working environment' (which is not yet present in the current framework, but these would resemble the workspaces of LAMB for example); enforcing the uniqueness with Singleton is thus not really a good idea; my suggestion is to put a MaterialManager object inside a SystemComponent object; such a SystemComponent object would encapsulate the system state for an application instance (or workspace) (note: the use of such a SystemComponent enables the removal of any state in the application's components)

 A final remark: in none of the above situations was there any polymorphism in play; so certainly no need for singletons then...